Byrranga Mountains

 The Byrranga Mountains (го́ры Бырра́нга; Gory Byrranga) are a mountain range in the middle of the Taymyr Peninsula, Siberia, Russia.

 Even though they were first explored in 1736, the Byrranga Mountains are one of the least known areas of the Arctic.
 The climate is continental and harsh, with frequent blizzards in the winter.

 This mountain range falls into the Krasnoyarsk Krai administrative division of the Russian Federation and is part of the Great Arctic State Nature Reserve, the largest nature reserve in Russia.
-However, the area is very remote, there is almost no population, and access is very difficult for the lack of roads and settlements.
+However, the area is very remote, there is no population, and access is very difficult for the lack of roads and settlements.

 Geography

 They are located north and west of Lake Taymyr and extend for about 1,100 km, forming a looping curve that runs roughly in a southwest to northeast direction.
 The name is from Nganasan бъранга [bəranga] 'large rocky mountain.'

 The range has deep canyons and ravines, as well as a few small glaciers in its eastern zones.
 These mountains are not very high, being on average about 500 m.
 The highest peak is 1121 m.

 Rivers Khutudabiga and Chetyrekh have their sources in the Byrranga Range.
 The lower Taymyr River flows northwards cutting across these mountains.
 The lowlands located to the north and the south of these mountains are covered with tundra, small lakes and wetlands (bogs and marshes).

 1975 map showing the Taymyr Peninsula and Severnaya Zemlya.